 Raw data files will be deleted from “staging” folder once they have been processed.

-Raw data files with wrong extensions or files that do not contain necessary information for processing will be moved to “rejected” subfolder in “staging” folder.
+Raw data files with wrong extensions or file names that do not contain necessary information will not be processed and will be moved to “rejected” subfolder in “staging” folder.

 Raw data files will be processed sequentially.